KasanjeLucas/EstruturaDeDados/README.md

 # EstruturaDeDados
-This is a repositary made for my personal answers of exercises ministraded by my college at the class of Data Structure
+This is a repository made for my personal answers of the exercises ministraded by my college at the class of Data Structures